instaclustr/cassandra-operator/README.md

 1) [Operations Guide](./doc/op_guide.md) for how to run the operator and deploy, scale and decommission Cassandra clusters.

+1) [Custom configuration](./doc/custom-configuration.md) how to configure Cassandra itself

 1) [RBAC docs](./doc/rbac.md) for how to setup RBAC rules for Cassandra operator and Cassandra containers if RBAC is in place.

 1) [Developer Guide](./doc/developers.md) for setting up development environment if you want to contribute.